Launch Special: Get 3 months free on any annual plan. Claim before it expires →

 Everything your business needs.
 One platform.

-Proactiq OS is the first India-native all-in-one business operating system.
-19 modules, flat INR pricing, AI built in, no per-user fees.
+Proactiq OS is an all-in-one business operating system for growing companies worldwide.
+18 modules across tiered plans, flat USD pricing, AI built in, no per-user fees.

 CRM & Sales Pipeline